Information About Private Schools

 The information on this website identifies the relevant education-related statutes that apply to private school administration.
 The legislature has classified an educational institution as a "private school" if it is privately controlled, provides at least 875 hours of instruction each school year, and provides private or religious-based education as the primary purpose of its educational program.
 Additionally, the program must provide a sequentially progressive curriculum of fundamental instruction in reading, language arts, mathematics, social studies, science and health.
 Wisconsin Statutes Pertaining to The Educational Program in Private Schools and Part-Time Attendance Option contain additional information detailing curriculum options and enrollment reporting requirements.
 The Pupil Transportation homepage provides information on transportation procedures and related issues.

 There is no state certification process for the establishment of new private schools.
-When the new private school is ready to open, the administrator notifies the public school district within whose boundaries the private school is located.
-Subsequently, the public school district will notify the Department of Public Instruction of the existence of the private school via form PI-1201, Verification of Private Schools within Public School Districts.
-Although public school districts are asked to submit form PI-1201 to the Department by July 1 of each year, districts may amend this form at any time during the year to accommodate the opening of a new private school.
-Then, annually in September, the Department of Public Instruction sends form PI-1207, Private School Report, to all private schools.
+If a private school wishes to be listed in the directory maintained by the Wisconsin Department of Public Instruction, it may submit that request on a Help Ticket, contact firstname.lastname@example.org, or call the number below.
+Schools listed in this directory are recognized as operating in the State.
+When the new private school is ready to open, the administrator may also wish to notify the public school district within whose boundaries the private school is located, and any other districts from which the school draws students.
+Then, annually in September, the Department of Public Instruction will send form PI-1207, Private School Report, to all private schools.
 By completing and returning this form to the Department, private schools verify to the State their existence and compliance with education-related state statutes.

 Another potential resource for information about private school operation and management is The Wisconsin Council of Religious and Independent Schools (WCRIS).
 WCRIS may be contacted at (608) 287-1224.
 Although WCRIS is a membership organization, they have offered to provide general consultation and resources to prospective private school administrators.
 Specific questions about the application of the statutes should be directed to the private school's attorney for legal assistance or to the appropriate state department.